driftavalli/kubernetes-the-hard-way/docs/08-bootstrapping-etcd.md

 ### Download and Install the etcd Binaries

 Download the official etcd release binaries from the [coreos/etcd](https://github.com/coreos/etcd) GitHub project.
-To avoid downloading over and over, we will download one time and copy to the controllers.
+To avoid downloading over and over, we will download once and copy to the controllers.

 ```
 wget -q --show-progress --https-only --timestamping \